cskardon/cskardon/README.md

 Currently doing an MSc in Health Data Science so getting into `R` and `Python` at the moment 🤷🏻‍♀️

+Aaaand as a side to that - I'm heavily focusing on the Bio-Life Sciences side of things - in particular I'm interested in how data can be used to improve Patient lives and outcomes.

 ### Ways to get in touch

 * **Blog** [XClave](https://xclave.co.uk)